Auron Miloti

 Auron Selaudin Miloti (born 4 August 1974) is an Albanian retired football manager and former player who is assistant manager of Vllaznia in the Kategoria Superiore.

 Playing career

 Club

 The striker spent most of his career playing in Austria with SV Wörgl, where he played alongside compatriot Eldorado Merkoçi, LASK, SV Feldkirchen and SC Globasnitz.
 He also played in Albania until 2000 with KS Vllaznia Shkodër and KF Tirana.

 International

 Miloti made his debut for Albania in an August 1995 friendly match against Malta coming on as a substitute for Sokol Prenga and earned a total of two caps, scoring no goals.
 His other international was a November 1995 friendly against Bosnia.

 Managerial career

 After retiring as a player, Miloti became youth coach at Feldkirchen and later took charge of their senior team.
-He trained some very interesting prospects in Feldkirchen.